Tag - #spain 19 posts

 A staff meeting and a half!!

 Monthly staff meeting… Once a month we were required, in our contracts, to work until 7 pm.
 Sometimes this was allocated time in our classes updating displays, marking, preparing resources or meetings within our teaching teams.
-Other times there were specific things the management team wanted to discuss and inform us about and so it
+Other times there were specific things the management team wanted to discuss and inform us about.
+So it was

 The washing line is where now?